-- Opt-Out Volumes supported by a definitive closure (or structural capacity reduction) notification in line with Art.
-4bis of the Electricity Law is treated as firm both towards the Y-4, Y-2 and Y-1 Auction.
-In other words, this category of Opt-Out Volume is considered not contributing to adequacy in the relevant Delivery Period (OUT). - 2.
+- 1. Opt-Out Volumes supported by a definitive closure (or structural capacity reduction) notification in line with Art.
+4bis of the Electricity Law is treated as firm both towards the Y-4.
+Y-2 and Y-1 Auction. - 2.
 Opt-Out Volume linked to non-firm capacity as part of a connection with flexible access to the Elia grid. - 3.
 Opt-Out Volumes linked to additional capacities for which Elia is not sufficiently certain the capacity will be developed (either in time or at all).
 The evaluation of this is based on, among other things, the obtained permits, information in the connection contract signed with the relevant grid operator, etc. - 4.
 Opt-Out volumes linked to capacities that do not have an obligation to submit a Prequalification file as described in article 7undecies, §, 8 al. 2 of the Electricity Act.

-The list above is not exhaustive but contains the most important reasons to classify a certain volume as not contributing, for the full list the CRM Functioning Rules must be consulted.
+The list above is not exhaustive but contains the most important reasons to classify a certain volume as not contributing, for the full list the CRM Functioning Rules can be consulted.
 Opt-Out Volumes submitted for all other reasons are by default considered as contributing to adequacy, e.g., Opt-Out "IN".